Richard Karn: Personal life

 Karn has been married to actress Tudi Roche since 1985.
-They have a son named Cooper.
+They have a son named Cooper, who was born on March 4, 1992.

+In 1985, a few weeks after he and his wife married, Tudi had a sudden collapse while she and Karn were walking through the Manhattan Port Authority Bus Terminal.
+She was put in a three-day coma and it was discovered that she suffered from a brain aneurysm, Tudi eventually returned home and made a full recovery.

-From 1994 through 1999 Karn hosted an annual celebrity golf tournament in Seattle.
-In July 2002 the Karn Invitational celebrity golf event was held at Echo Falls Golf Club in Snohomish, Washington.
+From 1994 to 1999, Karn hosted an annual celebrity golf tournament in Seattle.
+In July 2002, the Karn Invitational celebrity golf event was held at Echo Falls Golf Club in Snohomish, Washington.